HAYTH3M/auth-chain/README.md

-## Simple auth-chain environement.
+# Simple auth-chain environement.
-Authentification chain using :
+## An authentification chain using :
 - traefik
 - traefik-forward-auth
 - keycloak